tariqhawis/tariqhawis.github.io/_posts/2020-02-01-how-to-launch-a-secure-website-in-2020.md

 ## 5. Pick The Right Hosting Company

 Choosing the best hosting company and plan for your website is not an easy task.
 But it also a must step in your plan for web marketing, because the right choice will save you a lot of money that you needed most to improve your own business.
-That what you can learn more about in my article [How To Choose a Web Hosting]({% post_url 2020-01-31-how-to-choose-a-web-hosting-in-2020 %}).
+That what you can learn more about in my article [How To find the best web hosting for your website]({% post_url 2020-01-31-how-to-find-the-best-web-hosting-in-2020 %}).

 So That's all I can tell you about creating a secure and fast site for non-technical owners.
 I hope you enjoyed reading.
-If you have any opinion or you think there are other options that I need to add, please leave me a comment.
+If you have any opinion or you think there are other options that I need to add, please leave me a comment, or send me a message over [twitter](https://www.twitter.com/tariqhawis) or [facebook](https://www.facebook.com/Tariq-Hawis-102907161281331/)